Ministry of Defence and Armed Forces Logistics (Iran)

 The Ministry of Defence and Armed Forces Logistics (MODAFL; وزارت دفاع و پشتیبانی نیروهای مسلح) is the defence ministry of Iran and part of the country's executive branch.
 It thus reports to the President of Iran, not to the Commander-in-Chief of the Iranian Armed Forces.

 Unlike many countries, the ministry is not involved with in-the-field military operational command of the armed forces.
 Instead it is responsible for planning, logistics and funding of the Armed Forces of the Islamic Republic of Iran while the General Staff of the Armed Forces of the Islamic Republic of Iran, a separate institution under command of the supreme leader of Iran, has control over the forces.
 The MODAFL is also the major player in the defence industry of Iran, with multiple conglomerates and subordinates active in research and development, maintenance and manufacturing of military equipment.
-It annually exports military equipment manufactured in Iran to forces of countries such as Syria, Iraq, Venezuela, and Sudan (the latter ceased in 2019), as well as non-state actors like Hezbollah in Lebanon.
+It annually exports military equipment manufactured in Iran to forces of countries such as Syria (until 2024), Iraq, Venezuela, and Sudan (the latter ceased in 2019), as well as non-state actors like Hezbollah in Lebanon.

 The ministry is considered one of the three "sovereign" ministerial bodies of Iran due to nature of its work at home and abroad.